linkeddatacenter/uSilex/README.md

 # µSILEX
-µSSILEX ( aka micro silex)  is a super micro kernel based on Pimple and http_foundation Symfony core classes.
+µSSILEX ( aka micro silex)  is a super micro kernel based on Pimple and http_foundation Symfony classes.

-Silex was a great project abbandoned because it can be substituted with Symfony with Flex.
+Silex was a great project now abandoned because it can be substituted with Symfony and Flex.
 This is true only if you need more or the just the same power of Silex.
-But you have to pay a price in terms of memory footprint and performances. µSilex covers a subset of the original Silex projecy: no caching, no security and authentication, no middleware, no event, no views, no template etc, etc.
+But you have to pay a price in terms of complexity, memory footprint and performances.

+µSilex covers a small subset of the original Silex projecy: no caching, no security, no authentication, no middleware, no event, no views, no template etc, etc.

-In the JAMStack, Docker and XaaS era, you can let these features to other components in the system application architecture.
+As a matter of fact, in the JAMStack, Docker and XaaS era, you can let these features to other components in the system application architecture.

-This micro framework is a try to realize a framework for developing APIs endpoints that requires maximum performances with a minimum of memory footprint (e.g. smart proxies, gateway, adaptors, etc, etc).
+This micro framework is a try to realize a framework for developing APIs endpoints that require maximum performances with a minimum of memory footprint (e.g. micro services, smart proxies, gateway, adaptors, etc, etc).

 ## Install